Multi-Love: Critical reception

 Multi-Love received universal acclaim from contemporary music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 78, based on 25 reviews, which indicates "generally favorable reviews".
 Jeremy D. Larson of Pitchfork labeled it as Nielson's "most accomplished album".
+Members of Independent Music New Zealand voted it into the finals of the 2016 Taite Music Prize, an annual award which recognises the country's best and most original album (and which was won by UMO member Kody Neilson).

 Nina Corcoran of Consequence of Sound gave the album a favorable review, stating, "By deconstructing traditional geometries of desire, they’ve made their most fully realized album yet."
 Mack Hayden of Paste praised the album, stating, "Unknown Mortal Orchestra can now sit back and smile at the fact they’ve written an album which could just as easily be this year’s Channel Orange as it could be its Lonerism.
 But then again, what makes it even better is how it’s still so distinctively UMO’s that it really can only be 2015’s Multi-Love."
 In October 2019, Multi-Love placed at no.18 on Happy Mag's list of "The 25 best psychedelic rock albums of the 2010s".
 The track "Can't Keep Checking My Phone" was featured by EA Sports on FIFA 16.